nooblag/pddgnimi/readme.md

 ### Configuration

-Start the script for the first time to set up the details for the SMTP server that will be used to send your e-mail alerts.
+Start **pddgnimi** for the first time to set up the details for the SMTP server that will be used to send your e-mail alerts.

 ```bash
 python3 pddgnimi.py
 ```

-The script will then save that configuration into `./settings.conf` so it is persistent between reboots, and only accessible to the user running the cronjob.
+The script will then save your configuration into `./settings.conf` so it is persistent between reboots, and is only accessible from within your user account (or by root).

 ## Usage